Sears fuels A's second series victory with no-hit bid vs. Rangers

 Oakland Athletics

-"Oh my gosh, it was amazing," McCann told NBC Sports California's Carlos Ramirez and Bip Roberts on "A's Postgame Live."
+"Oh my gosh, it was amazing," McCann told NBC Sports California's Carlos Ramirez and Bip Roberts on "A's Postgame Live" shortly after the win that pushed Oakland's record to 5-8.
 "He had his fastball, all pitches and he was able to mix well and he was locating perfectly.
 When you do that, good things are going to happen."

 Some pitchers have superstitious tendencies while throwing a no-hitter, and most prefer not to think about or acknowledge the feat whatsoever to maintain their focus.